 Skip to main content.

-It’s summertime and the livin’ is easy – well, saving energy should be too.
-In the spirit of slowing down and relaxing this season, we’ve put together a list of 15 easy ways to save energy without breaking a sweat, even in this heat and humidity.
-After all, it’s the little changes and habits that can make a big difference.
-Let’s lean into the lazy days of summer together and save…
+Summertime in Alabama can be challenging when it comes to keeping your energy costs down.
+That's why, we’ve put together tried-and-true tips to help you save energy without breaking a sweat, even in this heat and humidity.
+After all, it’s the little changes in your daily routine that can make a difference.
+Let’s lean into summer together and save.

 Laundry